what is Average Daily Rate(ADR) in hotel industry?

-Average Daily Rate (ADR) is a performance metric used in hotels to calculate the average revenue received per occupied room on a given day.
+Average Daily Rate (ADR) in hotel is a performance metric used in hotels to calculate the average revenue received per occupied room on a given day.
 It is computed by dividing total room revenue by total number of rooms sold during a given period, usually a day, week, month, or year.

-Importance of Average Daily Rate (ADR)
+Importance of Average Daily Rate (ADR) in Hotel

 ADR is a key metric for revenue management and strategic planning in the hotel industry.
 With the help of adr calculation alongside other critical data such as occupancy and RevPAR, hotels can fine-tune their pricing strategies, optimize revenue streams, and boost overall profitability.